 4. They bolster your immunity

-There’s a reason that treatments to prevent and quell the common cold generally contain zinc; it’s an important mineral that plays a significant role in immune function.
-NIH recommends 8 mg of zinc daily for adult women, and a cup of pumpkin seeds will almost meet that with its 6.59 mg.
+There’s a reason that treatments to prevent and quell the common cold sometimes suggest zinc; it’s an important mineral that plays a significant role in immune function.
+The NIH recommends 8 mg of zinc daily for adult women, and a cup of pumpkin seeds will almost meet that with its 6.59 mg.

 5. They help with prostate health